 For more information about CAPP including class locations and schedules visit the Governor’s Office of Highway Safety website or call 602-255-3216.

 A.R.S.
 28-2153A- NO PROOF OF REGISTRATION- To reduce the fine to $140, mail or fax proof of current AZ registration.
 Send check/money order before your court date unless other arrangements have been made.
 Click here for the Court address.

 A.R.S.
 28-3169A- NO DRIVER LICENSE IN POSSESSION- Mail or present valid proof of current driver license to have the fine reduced to $0.
 Click here for the Court address.

 To be eligible:

 If you have received more than one violation, and were granted an extension of the court date by this Court, the extension covers only the violation for which you plan to attend school.
-All other violations must be handled with the Court by the original court date as written on the ticket by the officer.
+All other violations must be handled with the Court by the original court date as designated on the complaint.

 If you meet the eligibility requirements listed above, you may enroll in the Defensive Driving Program.
 Some classes are available in Spanish.
 To enroll, you must call the toll-free number or visit the website listed below.

 On the day of the class, you must bring your driver’s license, your copy of the citation, pencil and paper for instructions, and a money order in the required amount.
 If you lost your citation, you must return to the Court to get a copy.
 If you fail to bring a copy of your citation to class, you will not be permitted to attend.

 NOTE: Cash or Personal Checks will not be accepted at the defensive driving class.